 Because research in artificial intelligence and machine learning is accelerating so rapidly, this area is the most difficult to make predictions about, and the most difficult to encapsulate.
 But the public also needs to have their expectations set correctly.
 We’re still at least 50 years from being able to expect something that is true Artificial General Intelligence (AGI).
 So we can marvel at self-driving cars, at the same time we realize it’ll be 2066 before we get to fall in love with Her.

 How Many Bots Exist?

-If we start looking at how the various platforms are communicating their successes (in May 2016), we get topline numbers like:
+If we start looking at how the various chat platforms are communicating their successes (in March 2017), we get topline numbers like: